ourzora/offchain/docs/contributing/schema_parser.md

     )
 ```

 In addition to testing your parser, you'll need to verify that the parser has been registered and added to the pipeline correctly.
-The tests in `tests/metadata/registries/test_parser_registry.py` should break if the not modified to include your new parser class.
+The tests in `tests/metadata/registries/test_parser_registry.py` should break if they are not modified to include your new parser class.

 ---